For the fourth year in a row, the DASH Diet Eating Plan is ranked No. 1

 The Paleo Diet tied for last place on the list alongside the Dukan diet, which is also a high-protein, low-carbohydrate approach.

-Following DASH on the list was the Therapeutic Lifestyle Changes (TLC) Diet, which also was created by the National Institutes of Health.
+Following DASH on the best overall list was the Therapeutic Lifestyle Changes Diet, which also was created by the National Institutes of Health.
 Next in line were the Mayo Clinic Diet, the Mediterranean Diet and Weight Watchers – all tied for third place.
+This is the same as last year’s ranking.

 U.S. News & World Report also published several other lists, including best weight-loss diets, best diabetes diets, best commercial diet plans and easiest diets to follow.